manbearpirate/elias-home-public/README.md

 ---

+## What Elias Is

+Elias is a **local-first household steward system** designed to reduce mental load and help keep a home running smoothly.

+It began with simple goals:

+- track rabbit care
+- manage household chores
+- provide a calm kitchen dashboard
+- surface reminders without becoming noisy

+Over time it is evolving into a broader system for:

+- household routines
+- operational visibility
+- homestead stewardship
+- long-term household memory

+---

 ## Start Here (non-technical)
 - **What it is:** a calm home dashboard + reminders system (local-first).
 - **Why:** fewer missed chores/appointments + smoother routines.